-- Ensure that your reputation is protected at all times by always acting in a professional, compliant and ethical manner
+- Ensure that your reputation is always protected by always acting in a professional, compliant, and ethical manner.

-- Provide you with Debt Manager access to enable you to keep yourself updated as to the progress of your cases at all times
+- Provide you with Debt Manager access to enable you to keep updated as to the progress of your cases.

 If you have any questions about our service or would like to discuss your matters with us in greater detail, please contact the Business Development Team on 0330 024 6342

 A. Take a diplomatic but firm approach.
-Discuss the situation with your customer, and try to resolve any problems so that you can reach an agreement.
-You want to offer great customer service, but remember that you are a business and customers who refuse to pay are not valuable customers.
+Discuss the situation with your customer and try to resolve any problems so that you can reach an agreement.
+You want to offer great customer service but remember that you are a business and customers who refuse to pay are not valuable customers.
 Explain what steps you intend to take to recover the debt, letting the customer know before you start any legal proceedings.
-Most customers pay after receiving a Letter Before Action (LBA) from us demanding payment within 7 days.
+Most customers pay after receiving a Letter Before Action (LBA) from us demanding payment within 14 days.

 A. If a customer cannot pay, there is no point in demanding immediate payment in full.
 Negotiating part payment and rescheduling the debt – confirmed in writing – can at least help you recover some of the money you are owed.
 This approach also improves the chances of maintaining a good relationship if the customer’s problems are only temporary.

 A. Definitely not.
 Starting a legal process does not commit you to follow through all the available steps and you can choose to stop chasing a debt at any time.
-You remain in control and you’ll be kept up to date with the progress of your case at all times.
+You remain in control, and you’ll be always kept up to date with the progress of your case.

-You are able to claim “contractual” interest if your terms of business set out a set rate of interest claimable should payment of invoices not be made.
+A. You can claim “contractual” interest if your terms of business set out a set rate of interest claimable should payment of invoices not be made.
 Alternatively, at the point that Court action is issued “statutory” interest can be claimed from the date the invoices fell due for payment – this statutory rate of interest is currently 8%.

-If your customer has cash flow problems, it may be worthwhile negotiating some kind of compromise with part-payment and a rescheduling of the debt.
+If your customer has cash flow problems, it may be worthwhile negotiating a compromise with part-payment and a rescheduling of the debt.
 This will help you to maintain your relationship with the customer whilst also ensuring you get paid.
-If this fails and you have to pursue a legal claim, it at least shows that you have attempted to resolve the situation fairly.
+If this fails and you must pursue a legal claim, it at least shows that you have attempted to resolve the situation fairly.